supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 ## Guest Introduction

-"Today we're joined by Evan Reese, and Evan represents something our industry desperately needs right now – someone who understands that pricing isn't just about setting numbers, but about fundamentally shifting consumer behavior.
+"Today we’re joined by Evan Reece, an entrepreneur whose career has been defined by one big idea: pricing isn’t just about numbers — it’s about shaping behavior.

 **(Optional context - I first met Evan at...)**

-Evan comes to us from the hotel industry, where he spent years in an environment where every room, every night, is a perishable asset.
-But what makes Evan's perspective so valuable for attractions operators is that he's made the jump from hospitality to our industry, and he's seeing things we've been missing.
+Evan is best known for pioneering real-time pricing strategies in industries like ski resorts, where he showed operators how to balance demand, value perception, and guest satisfaction.
+But what makes Evan’s perspective so valuable for attractions is that he’s not just a ‘pricing guy’ — he’s a behavior strategist.
+He’s spent years helping organizations rethink the way they set prices, not to punish demand, but to create the patterns they want to see in guest behavior.

-Here's what interesting about Evan's approach: he doesn't start with dynamic pricing algorithms or fancy software.
+He doesn't start with dynamic pricing algorithms or fancy software.
 He starts with what he calls 'pricing hygiene' – the unsexy but critical work of making sure your prices are consistent across every channel where your tickets are sold.

 Because here's the reality he's uncovered: you can have the most sophisticated dynamic pricing on your website, but if you have 150 other websites selling your tickets at different prices, you're actually undermining your entire strategy.